kiltandcode/kiltandcode.com/_posts/2020-10-14-scrape-the-500-greatest-albums-of-all-time-using-puppeteer-sharp.md

 }
 ```

-Please be aware that the HTML elements *(class names, etc.)* used in this example may change over time,
+Please be aware that the HTML elements *(class names, etc.)* used in this code snippet may change over time,
-and these will need to be updated accordingly if a class or element no longer exists.
+and these will need to be updated accordingly if a class or element is found to no longer exist.

 Once we're done, let's close the browser and write to the console that the scrape is complete: